Sympistis heliophila (Paykull, 1793)

 Photograph copyright: Merrill A. Peterson

-Sympistis heliophila is a very small to small (FW length 9–11 mm) day-flying moth with mottled grizzled gray forewings with white orbicular and reniform spots and a pure white hindwing with a black marginal band that flies in northern British Columbia during the summer.
-The forewing appears slightly bluish and hoary due to light gray scales amongst the dark ground.
+Sympistis heliophila is a very small to small (FW length 9–11 mm) day-flying moth that flies in northern British Columbia during the summer.
+It has mottled grizzled gray forewings with white orbicular and reniform spots and a pure white hindwing with a black marginal band.
+The forewing appears slightly bluish and hoary, due to light gray scales amongst the dark ground.
 The terminal area, medial subterminal area, and wing base are lighter than the median area.
 Black lines are located in the lower cell and connecting the claviform spot to the postmedial line.
 The lines are black, with gray components of the antemedial and postmedial lines outside of the median area.
 The antemedial line is zigzag, oblique from anteromedial to posterolateral.
 The postmedial line is moderately scalloped, bluntly excurved around the reniform spot and nearly straight perpendicular to the trailing margin posterior to the spot.
 The subterminal line is pale gray, uneven with the tips of several teeth reaching the outer margin in many specimens.
-It is preceded by black shad or series of spots, often largest and darkest on the costa.
+Lying along the basal edge of this line is black shading or a series of black spots, often largest and darkest on the costa.
 The terminal line is a series of dark spots between veins.
 The fringe is weakly to moderately checkered light and dark gray.
 The orbicular and reniform spots are outlined in thin black and are filled with white peripherally.
 The orbicular spot is oval, usually entirely filled with white but sometimes with a small central black spot or line.
-The reniform spot is small, kidney shaped, usually with central gray.
+The reniform spot is small and kidney-shaped, usually with central gray.
 The claviform spot is thin, reaching half-way to the postmedial line and connected to it by a black line.
 The hindwing ground color is pure white, with limited gray basal suffusion.
 The discal spot is a small gray dot, and the dark gray to black marginal band is sharply demarcated and even in width.
 The hindwing fringe is white with a gray base.
 The head and thorax are hoary dark gray, covered with long hair-like scales.
 The eyes are reduced in size.
 The male antenna is filiform.

 This species occupies dry heaths and open forests across the subarctic parts of Eurasia and North America.
 It is usually not found over rocky tundra.